chaynHQ/bloom-frontend/README.md

 If multiple courses need to be disabled, the slugs will need to be separated by commas.

-- FF_USER_RESEARCH_BANNER: This feature flag enables a banner which displays a banner message aimed to gathering users for Bloom feedback.
+- NEXT_PUBLIC_FF_USER_RESEARCH_BANNER: This feature flag enables a banner which displays a banner message aimed to gathering users for Bloom feedback.
 It is intended to be turned on temporarily, for saw 1-2 weeks at a time.
 It links to an external form which users can fill out if they would like to take part in research.

 ### Run locally